bluffingtuna/sublimeonwindow/README.md

 # sublimeonwindow
-#### These bat files will simply add or remove window context menu to allow user to open file with sublime when right click.
+#### These bat files will simply add or remove window context menu to allow user to open file with sublime on right click.

 --------------------------------------------------------------------